Case Study: Ningaloo region

 Monitoring and Management of Ningaloo Turtles (DBCA)

-The Ningaloo Turtle Program (NTP) was established by the Department of Biodiversity, Conservation and Attractions and partners in 2002 and is a flagship community volunteer turtle-monitoring program.
+The Ningaloo Turtle Program (NTP) was established by the Department of Biodiversity, Conservation and Attractions (DBCA) and collaborating organisations in 2002 and is a flagship community volunteer turtle-monitoring program.
 The program tracks marine turtle nesting activity on an annual basis providing long term trends for species such as green, loggerhead and hawksbill turtles which feed, rest and nest within the Ningaloo Marine Park and Ningaloo Coast World Heritage Area.

 The NTP and ghost crab research supports the long-term ecological understanding of these threatened and migratory marine turtle species and allows for better environmental management at key nesting locations in Western Australia.
+Woodside and Joint Venture Participants have committed funds to support the NTP for a further three years (up to and including the 2026-2027 turtle nesting season).

 Movement and behaviour of northbound migrating Pygmy Blue Whales from the Ningaloo Region

 The offshore waters of Ningaloo are important foraging habitat for pygmy blue whales, a threatened and migratory species.
-Working with the Australian Institute of Marine Science (AIMS) and its research partner, Centre for Whale Research (CWR), Woodside supported a satellite tagging program in May 2023 off Ningaloo.
+Working with the Australian Institute of Marine Science (AIMS) and Centre for Whale Research (CWR), Woodside supported a satellite tagging program in May 2023 off Ningaloo.
 To locate pygmy blue whales over a large area off Ningaloo, vessel-based observations, aerial surveys (via spotter plane) and in-water listening stations were utilised.
 When sighted a small, fast-moving vessel was used to approach an individual pygmy blue whale and attach satellite tags.
 Unfortunately, weather conditions were unfavourable for whale tagging for the majority of the 11-days on site but one whale was successfully tagged with a GPS tag and dive logger.
 This whale swam more than 2000 km to just east of Timor-Leste in around six weeks with diving depths of up to 300 m.
 The importance of Ningaloo offshore waters for whales was confirmed with the researchers reporting over 100 pygmy blue whale sightings and acoustic detections of their vocalisations on the field trip, as well as active feeding by pygmy blue whales and even a number of sperm whale sightings.

 - a Sandlering from the February catching trip resighted 15km further North (photo William Greer)